cryptape/ckb-dao-cobuild-poc/contracts/joyid-cobuild-poc/README.md

 > <https://docs.joy.id/guide/ckb/sign-message>

+## ⚠️ Security Warning

+This script uses a dependency [p256](https://docs.rs/p256/latest/p256/) which has never been independently audited!

+USE AT YOUR OWN RISK!

 ## Script Args

 The script `args` field is the first 20 bytes of the public key hash.
 The hash algorithm used is ckb-hash, a.k.a, blake2b 256 with the personalization "ckb-default-hash".
 The input consists of the uncompressed sec1 bytes of the ecdsa public key, excluding the first byte `0x04`.